dolphindb/Tutorials_EN/database.md

 #### 5.1 Replicas

 DolphinDB can make multiple replicas for each partition.
-The number of replicas is 2 by default, and can be changed by setting the configuration parameter *dfsReplicationFactor*.
+The number of replicas is 2 by default, and can be changed by setting the configuration parameter "dfsReplicationFactor".

 There are 2 purposes of replicas:
 (1) Fault tolerance: if a node is down, the system can use a replica for ongoing projects